DarkUnicorn42/push_swap/README.md

-get next line for 42 Common Core
+push_swap for 42 Common Core